Jimmy Kimmel Live!: 2025 suspension

+Production

+Contrary to its name, Kimmel has not aired live editions regularly since 2004; instead, it is recorded at 4:30 p.m.
+Pacific Time (7:30 p.m.
+Eastern) on the day of broadcast outside special episodes.
+The program switched to taped broadcasts after actor Thomas Jane guested and standards and practices was unable to easily bleep censor a sudden barrage of profanity from Jane to test their limits.

+Until 2009, new episodes aired five nights a week, while from 2009 to 2012, the Friday episode was a rebroadcast of a recent episode.
+Starting with the January 2013 move, the Friday episode was retitled Jimmy Kimmel Live!
+This Week, showing highlights from the entire week of shows.
+However, the show has since reverted to airing a rebroadcast of a recent episode on Fridays, although current events have caused the show to occasionally air new Friday episodes.

+On January 8, 2025, it was announced that Jimmy Kimmel Live! would suspend production due to the then-ongoing wildfires in the Southern California region, where El Capitan, the filming spot for the show, is located.
+On January 13, it was announced that the show would resume production at El Capitan effective immediately.

 Talent

-The show's house band is Cleto and the Cletones, led by saxophonist Cleto Escobedo III, a childhood friend of Kimmel.
-The other "Cletones" of the band are Cleto Escobedo Jr., the bandleader's father, on tenor and alto saxophone, Jeff Babko on keyboards, Toshi Yanagi on guitar, Jimmy Earl on bass, and Jonathan Dresel on drums.
+The show's house band is Cleto and the Cletones (changed November 17, 2025 to The Cletones), led until his death in November 2025 by saxophonist Cleto Escobedo III, a childhood friend of Kimmel.
+The other "Cletones" of the band are Cleto Escobedo Jr., the bandleader's father, on tenor and alto saxophone, Jeff Babko on keyboards, Toshi Yanagi on guitar, Rhonda Smith on bass (previously Jimmy Earl until his retirement in 2022) and Jonathan Dresel on drums.
 Like other talk shows with live bands, Cleto and the Cletones play the show's opening and closing themes and play into and out of commercial breaks.
 (They usually play through the entire break for the studio audience.)
 The show's opening theme was written by Les Pierce, Jonathan Kimmel and Cleto Escobedo III and sung by Robert Goulet.

-The show originally had guest co-hosts each week who would sit at the desk with Kimmel and participate in skits and questioning each night's guests.
+The show originally had guest co-hosts each week who would participate in skits and question each night's guests.
+Parking lot security guard Guillermo Rodriguez became the sidekick of the show after he was caught sleeping in announcer Dicky Barrett's car.

 The show also featured guest announcers, until comedian Andy Milonakis took over as the show's announcer from late 2003 to 2004.
 He would also appear in comedy bits for the show.
-Then in 2004, Mighty Mighty Bosstones singer Dicky Barrett took over as the show's announcer when the Bosstones went on hiatus.
-The band has since become active again, and performed live on the show in 2009.
+Then in 2004, Mighty Mighty Bosstones & The Defiant singer Dicky Barrett took over as the show's announcer when the Bosstones went on a hiatus.
+Barrett left the show in 2022 and was replaced by comedian Lou Wilson.